-Put it all together and we see the need for diversification by geography and various assets, such as good bonds and REITs and perhaps gold and more.
+Put it all together and we see the need for diversification by geography and various assets, such as good bonds and REITs and perhaps gold, bitcoin and more.
 I explored greater diversification in the new balanced portfolio post.

 We should remember that a stock market can stink the joint out for an extended period.
 Canadians would have given up returns with a significant home bias over the last decade.
 US investors who have their own home bias might remember that lost decade for US stocks.
 Investors around the globe would have suffered in periods due to their home bias.
 We might all suffer from recency bias.
 We can likely tack on a few more biases here and there.
 I’ll sign my name to the top of the list of the guilty.